MuskanMall/LinearRegression/README.md

 regressors.

-Prob1.dat is used for prob1_fit.py which is a Univariate Regressor Prob2.dat is used fot prob2_fit.py which is a Polynomial Regressor Prob3.dat is used for prob3_fit.py which is a Multivariate Regressor
+Prob1.dat is used for prob1_fit.py which is a Univariate Regressor.
+Prob2.dat is used fot prob2_fit.py which is a Polynomial Regressor.
+Prob3.dat is used for prob3_fit.py which is a Multivariate Regressor.

-Just run these with their respective data file, all regressors have visualization in them to see how the regressor was able to fit the data
+Just run these with their respective data file, all regressors have visualization in them to see how the regressor was able to fit the data.